 The years of 1987 to 1992 were probably the best years in Hanson Park for the Jousters but as the white population in the area began to move out of the area the Jousters began to shrink in size making control of the park harder to obtain.
 The Jousters refused to join the People or Folk nation and they refused to sell drugs in the community, the Jousters actually opposed any gangs that did these things; however, without the Gaylord’s support in the area.

 By the mid-1990s the Jousters were severely outnumbered especially since most of their members had moved out of the area.
 In 1995 the Jousters stopped recruitment because they felt the area did not offer any more sensible recruits that would fit as good Jousters.
 In 1997 a decision needed to be made to either ally up with the Latin Kings and share the park or just completely disband, the vote by leadership was in favor of disbanding and the Jousters completely left Hanson Park as the Latin Pachucos became the dominating gang in the park.
 The Jousters also closed down their Brighton Park section my the mid 1990s.
 The Jousters now went completely extinct and even closed their only suburban section in Villa Park, the Jousters did leave behind a legacy as tough stone greasers.

 Please send in 1960s, 1970s, 1980s and 1990s pics!

 - What happened to Pete Bianco?
 When did he relinquish leadership?

 - What was the time line of leaders?

-- If I missed any sets what others sets did they have?
+- If I missed any sections, what others sections did they have?

-- What year did each set open and close?
+- What year did each section open and close?